(This page revised March 24, 2014)

 Most combos had lever fillers.
 The most prominent departure from relatively common filling systems was the Penselpen itself, which Schnell fitted with his own 15-year-old slide filler (U.S. Patent No 1,144,436).A Twofer for the Working Folks

-During the Depression, the opportunity to combine a pen with a pencil, saving a significant chunk of change and at the same time reducing the number of items in one’s pocket, seems to have appealed mostly to working-class people who had little discretionary income with which to purchase writing instruments.
+During the Great Depression, the opportunity to combine a pen with a pencil, saving a significant chunk of change and at the same time reducing the number of items in one’s pocket, seems to have appealed mostly to working-class people who had little discretionary income with which to purchase writing instruments.
 Because of this appeal, the majority of combos appear to have been third-tier models.
 Here is a sampling of these pens, ranging from the very small to the gargantuan:

 Salz Bros.
 “Peter Pan” combo (31/2" capped, 49/32" posted)